yegor256/blog/_drafts/_repo.md

 }
 {% endhighlight %}

-Now, instead of a single monolithic piece of code we have two smaller pieces, which have to be loaded together into the target HTML:
+Now, instead of a single monolithic piece of code, we have two smaller pieces which have to be loaded together into the target HTML:

 {% highlight html %}